 Early Life and Personal Background

-In 1904, he graduated in Berlin’s Steglitz Gymnasium.
-He was able to complete his B.S. degree in physics in 1908 at the Berlin University.
-Four years later, he was able to complete his doctorate degree also at the University of Berlin where he was under the instructions of Heinrich Rubens and Max Planck, two of the most notable names in physics during those years.
-Schottky’s thesis was called the Zur relativtheoretischen Energetik und Dynamik” (On relativistic energetics and dynamics).
+In 1904, he Walter graduated from school at Berlin’s Steglitz Gymnasium.
+He then continued his education and completed his B.S. degree in physics in 1908 at Berlin University.
+Four years later, he completed his doctorate degree, also at the University of Berlin, where he was under the instructions of Heinrich Rubens and Max Planck, two of the most notable names in physics during those years.
+Schottky’s thesis was called “Zur relativtheoretischen Energetik und Dynamik” (On relativistic energetics and dynamics).

-One of his inventions had been the ribbon microphone which he had co-invented with Erwin Gerlach.
-Their idea behind this invention was how a fine ribbon suspended by magnetic fields can come up with electric signals.
-The same concept was what led to the fruition of the ribbon loudspeaker which used the same idea but in reverse order.
+He invented the ribbon microphone with Erwin Gerlach in 1924.
+They devised a fine ribbon suspended in a magnetic field which produced electric signals.
+The same concept led to the ribbon loudspeaker which used the same idea but in reverse order.
 This invention, however, was not considered practical until high flux and permanent magnets were made more accessible in the latter years of 1930.

-Apart from his contributions for scientific calculations and measurements he devised the screen grid tube, an evolution of the triode tube, and improvements in 1916 paved way to the development of the double-grid tube where the additional grid was able to reduce space charge.
-It was in 1919 when he was able to invent the tetrode which is known as the very first multigrid vacuum tube.
+In addition to his contributions for scientific calculations and measurements he devised the screen grid tube, an evolution of the triode tube, in 1915.
+More improvements in 1916 paved the way to the development of the double-grid tube where the additional grid reduced space charge.
+In 1919 he invented the tetrode, the very first multigrid vacuum tube.

 Schottky studied electron transfers and he made contributions to the development of semiconductor devices.
-When the behavior of interfaces in semiconductor devices is studied closely, it has been discovered that they can be a special kind of diode which is known as the Schottky diode.
+When the behavior of interfaces in semiconductor devices is studied closely, it was discovered that they can be a special kind of diode which is known as the Schottky diode.
 The metal-semiconductor joint is called the Schottky contact.
 In collaboration with Eberhard Spenke, Schottky published a comprehensive theory concerning the barrier layer and the point contact rectifier between 1939 and 1942.